Province of Viterbo

-Viterbo (provincia di Viterbo) is a province in the Lazio region of Italy.
+The province of Viterbo (provincia di Viterbo) is a province in the Lazio region of Italy.
 Its capital is the city of Viterbo.

 Geography

 Viterbo is the most northerly of the provinces of Lazio.
-It is bordered to the south by the Metropolitan City of Rome Capital and to the south-east by the Province of Rieti.
-It is also bordered by the regions of Tuscany (Province of Grosseto) to the north and by Umbria (Province of Terni) to the east.
+It is bordered to the south by the Metropolitan City of Rome Capital and to the south-east by the province of Rieti.
+It is also bordered by the regions of Tuscany (province of Grosseto) to the north and by Umbria (province of Terni) to the east.
 The Tyrrhenian Sea is located to the west.

+The territory falls in and makes up the largest part of the historical region of Tuscia, with the name sometimes being used synonymously with that of the province.